Moq77111113/circuit/README.md

 3. Renders a clean HTML form (via [gomponents](https://github.com/maragudk/gomponents))
 4. Watches the file for external changes
 5. Saves edits back to YAML when you submit
+6. Minimal JS for progressive enhancement (mobile menu, dynamic arrays)
+7. Works on desktop, tablet, and mobile with responsive design

 ## Roadmap